-Fifteen years prior to the tragic accident, a secret meeting of Neo Japan's top scientists met to discuss plans to restore the decaying Earth.
+After the One Year War ended, a secret meeting of Neo Japan's top scientists met to discuss plans to restore the decaying Earth.
 Among these brilliant minds were Professor Juuzo Kabuto, Professor Saotome, Dr. Raizo Kasshu, Dr. Masaki Kihara, and a scientist later known as Dr. Hell.
 Together, these five geniuses proposed the creation of the Ultimate Gundam, a robot comprised of cell-like nanomachines with the ability to self-recover, self-evolve and self-adapt.
 It would then be brought to Earth to facilitate its recovery.

 Unfortunately, there were those among the development team who desired to use the Ultimate Gundam for their own purposes, including Dr. Kihara.
 Saotome and Kabuto caught wind of their plans, and told Dr. Kasshu.
 Unfortunately, booting Kihara off the team would have indefinitely halted the project, so the two instead decided to wait until it was completed before initiating their own plan.
-Soon after its completion, Kyoji Kasshu, the eldest son of Dr. Kasshu, hijacked the Ultimate Gundam and dropped it to Earth, where they disappeared for a long time.
+Soon after its completion, Kyoji Kasshu, the eldest son of Dr. Kasshu, hijacked the Ultimate Gundam and dropped it to Earth, where they disappeared, and remained hidden for years.

 But there were sanctuaries.